-- 116. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 117.
-Defendants designed, set specifications, manufactured, prepared, compounded, assembled, processed, marketed, labeled, distributed and sold ParaGard IUD, including the one implanted into Plaintiff, into the stream of commerce and in the course of same, directly advertised and marketed the drug to consumers or persons responsible for consumers. - 118.
-At the time Defendants designed set specifications, manufactured, prepared, compounded, assembled, processed, marketed, labeled, distributed and sold ParaGard IUD into the stream of commerce, Defendants knew or should have known that the drug presented an unreasonable danger to users of the product when put to its intended and reasonably anticipated use. - 119.
-Specifically, Defendants knew or should have known that ParaGard IUD posed a significant risk that one of the arms of the drug could break upon removal, resulting in significant injuries.
+- 115. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 116.
+Defendants designed, set specifications, manufactured, prepared, compounded, assembled, processed, marketed, labeled, distributed and sold the ParaGard IUD, including the one implanted into Plaintiff, into the stream of commerce and in the course of same, directly advertised and marketed the drug to consumers or persons responsible for consumers. - 117.
+At the time Defendants designed set specifications, manufactured, prepared, compounded, assembled, processed, marketed, labeled, distributed and sold the ParaGard IUD into the stream of commerce, Defendants knew or should have known that the drug presented an unreasonable danger to users of the product when put to its intended and reasonably anticipated use. - 118.
+Specifically, Defendants knew or should have known that the ParaGard IUD posed a significant risk that one of the arms of the drug could break upon removal, resulting in significant injuries.

-- 120. Defendants had a duty to warn of the risk of harm associated with the use of the drug and to provide adequate warnings concerning the risk the drug could break upon removal, even if implanted properly and even if the drug remained properly in-place. - 121.
-The Cooper Defendants had a continuing duty to warn Plaintiff, Plaintiff's physician, and/or the medical community of the potential for breakage at the arm(s) upon removal upon it's acquisition of ParaGard IUD in September of 2017. - 122.
-Defendants failed to properly and adequately warn and instruct the Plaintiff and her health care providers with regard to the inadequate research and testing of ParaGard IUD, and the complete lack of a safe, effective procedure for removal of ParaGard IUD. - 123.
-The risks associated with ParaGard IUD are of such a nature that health care providers and users could not have recognized the potential harm. - 124.
-ParaGard IUD was defective and unreasonably dangerous at the time of its release into the stream of commerce due to the inadequate warnings, labeling and/or instructions accompanying the product, including but not limited to, the implantation and subsequent removal of ParaGard IUD. - 125.
-The ParaGard IUD, when implanted in Plaintiff, was in the same condition as when it was manufactured, inspected, marketed, labeled, promoted, distributed and sold by the Defendants. - 126.
-The Defendants intentionally, recklessly, and maliciously misrepresented the safety, risks, and benefits in order to advance their own financial interests, with wanton and willful disregard for the rights and health of the Plaintiff. - 127.
-As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of ParaGard IUD, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of reproductive health, comfort, and economic damages.
+- 119. Defendants had a duty to warn of the risk of harm associated with the use of the drug and to provide adequate warnings concerning the risk the drug could break upon removal, even if implanted properly and even if the drug remained properly in-place. - 120.
+Defendants failed to properly and adequately warn and instruct the Plaintiff and her health care providers with regard to the inadequate research and testing of the ParaGard IUD, and the complete lack of a safe, effective procedure for removal of the ParaGard IUD. - 121.
+The risks associated with the ParaGard IUD are of such a nature that health care providers and users could not have recognized the potential harm. - 122.
+The ParaGard IUD was defective and unreasonably dangerous at the time of its release into the stream of commerce due to the inadequate warnings, labeling and/or instructions accompanying the product, including but not limited to, the implantation and subsequent removal of ParaGard IUD. - 123.
+The ParaGard IUD, when implanted in Plaintiff, was in the same condition as when it was manufactured, inspected, marketed, labeled, promoted, distributed and sold by the Defendants. - 124.
+The Defendants intentionally, recklessly, and maliciously misrepresented the safety, risks, and benefits in order to advance their own financial interests, with wanton and willful disregard for the rights and health of the Plaintiff. - 125.
+As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of the ParaGard IUD, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of reproductive health, comfort, and economic damages.

-128. The Cooper Defendants are also liable as successors-in-interest under the Texas Uniform Fraudulent Transfer Act, Bus. & Com.
-Code, §24.001, et. seq., any other state or federal successor in interest acts or statutes; and the Federal Consumer Protection Act pursuant to a fraudulent conveyance or transfer of assets.
+126. The Cooper Defendants are also liable as successors-in-interest under the Missouri Uniform Fraudulent Transfer Act, Mo.
+Stat. §428.005, et. seq., any other state or federal successor in interest acts or statutes; and the Federal Consumer Protection Act pursuant to a fraudulent conveyance or transfer of assets.